alxoldr/URAProteomeMatcher/README.md

 ### About

-This tool is used to search a pulldown data file for upstream regulator matches and output a CSV containing the matches.
+This tool is used to search a proteome data file for upstream regulator matches and output a CSV containing the matches.

 ### Setup